Darryl Brinkley: Career

 Since 2003, Brinkley has bounced around Independent league baseball, playing in the Northeast League, Atlantic League and Northern League, where he landed with the Calgary Vipers in 2006.
 Brinkley's greatest success to date came with the Vipers in 2007, where he became the first player in Northern League history to finish the season with a .400 batting average.
 Brinkley also led the league in runs and on-base percentage, while his 150 hits also set a league record.
 Brinkley was also named Baseball America's 2007 Independent League Player of the Year.

 Through 2007, Brinkley is a career .329 hitter, having played in over 1,500 games.
 Brinkley is in his third season with the Vipers, now playing in the Golden Baseball League for the 2008 season, his 15th professional season.
 In 2009, Brinkley signed a contract with the Edmonton Capitals of the Golden Baseball League.

 In 2010, Brinkley served as manager of the Yuma Scorpions in the Golden Baseball League.

 2010 to 2013 was the hitting coach for Yaquis de Obregon in the LMP.

 From 2011 to 2013 Brinkley was the hitting coach for Tigres de Quintana Roo in the Mexican Baseball League.
 2014 was the hitting for Broncos de Reynosa.

 In 2015, Brinkley was hired as the hitting coach for the Ogden Raptors.
 In 2016 Brinkley was the hitting coach in the Dominican Republic with the Cincinnati Reds Org.
 In 2017 he was the Bench coach in AAA for the Louisville Bats.
 He was named the hitting coach for the Dayton Dragons prior to the 2020 season.

+On November 14, 2025, Brinkley was appointed as the manager of the Pericos de Puebla of the Mexican League.